 Q. Is there communication gear on the boat?
 Can I call home?

 A. At the present time Alvei has a Single Sideband Radio for long distance communication.
 This is for ship's business only, not personal use.
 Alvei has a VHF radio with a range of 25 miles or so and she has a satellite EPIRB which is capable of sending a distress signal from anywhere in the world but no voice communication.
 You can call home from most ports that the boat stops in, but not from the boat while at sea.

 A. To join the crew, email email@example.com Bookings are confirmed in the order they are received, first come first served.
 Bunk or cabin assignments are a matter of available space on arrival.
 Please wait for confirmation of requested time before arriving.

 Q. What kind of electricity is available on board?

 A. At this writing, Alvei has three types of voltages available on board.
 The boat itself runs on 24 volt power for lights and navigational gear.
 This power is provided by solar panels.
 We have a generator that can be run charge up the batteries if we fall behind, it also produces 220 volt power but it is rarely turned on and only for short periods when welding or other power tools are necessary.

 There are plenty of books on board to keep you entertained.
 At sea we do not have the battery capacity to power the following types of items: electric tooth brushes, irons, hairdryers, cassette or CD players.
 Please leave this type of electrical appliance at home.

 Q. How much does it cost?

-A. Daily rates include 3 meals, your berth and sailing when Alvei is at sea.
-The daily rate varies slightly depending on whether it is during the sailing season, and comes to $250 USD per week during the sailing season.
+A. Weekly rates include meals, your berth and sailing when Alvei is at sea.
+The rate is $100nzd per week during the 2020 sailing season.